-The four minors in Visual and Performing Arts are designed to supplement majors in numerous disciplines.
-In addition to examining broad historical and cultural contexts, courses provide opportunities for individual creativity and performance as well as an introduction to the theory and technology shaping contemporary fine arts disciplines.
-A minor in Art History, Digital Media Art, Music, or Theater is an ideal choice for a variety of careers.
-In addition to preparing students for advanced training in art, music, theater, or the graphic arts, the minor supports careers of historians, sociologists, psychologists, teachers, philosophers, copyright lawyers, non-for-profit business managers, writers, critics, journalists, museum curators, librarians, graphic designers, music producers, graphic illustrators, photographers, film producers, and advertising executives.
+The two Minors in Art History and Digital Media Art are designed to supplement majors in numerous disciplines.
+In addition to examining broad historical and cultural contexts, courses provide opportunities for individual creativity and an introduction to the theory and technology shaping contemporary visual studies.
+A Minor in Art History and/or Digital Media Art is an ideal choice for a variety of careers.
+In addition to preparing students for advanced training in Art History or the graphic arts, the Minors support careers of historians, sociologists, psychologists, teachers, philosophers, copyright lawyers, non-forprofit business managers, writers, critics, journalists, museum curators, librarians, graphic designers, graphic illustrators, photographers, film producers, and advertising executives.